 CONMEBOL World Cup Qualifying – Wins, Losses, Points

-#Twelve games out of eighteen have been played in the CONMEBOL schedule.
-The thirteenth and fourteenth games are on March 23rd and March 28th, respectively.
+#Sixteen games out of eighteen have been played in the CONMEBOL schedule.
+The last games will be played on October 5th and October 10th, respectively.
 The above table is sorted by projection, not actual results.

 CONMEBOL World Cup Qualifying- Probability to win the Table, Advance, and Not Advance

 *The odds to “Advance” above is the probability to advance by finishing in the top 4 of the group and also includes the odds to advance by way of winning in the inter-confederation playoffs against the OFC winner (New Zealand).